Implementing fault-tolerant scenarios for NAT VMs

 How to delete the resources you created

-To stop paying for the resources you created, run the command:
+To stop paying for the resources you created, run this command:

 terraform destroy